Bridge collapse victim’s uncle rages at ‘incompetence’

 Scheduled to open in 2019, the bridge was to provide safe passage over a canal and six lanes of traffic, a showpiece architectural feature connecting the campus with Sweetwater.
 The $14.2 million project was supposed to take advantage of a faster, cheaper and safer method of bridge-building promoted by the university.

-Aref noted that this so-called “cable-stayed” bridge design called for a central pier or pylon, supporting a tower from which cables would run in diagonal lines to various points along the span.
-Normally with such a bridge, he said, the pier would be erected first.
+Early renderings online appeared to show what’s called a “cable-stayed” structure supported by cables hanging from a central tower.
+However, a spokesman for FIGG said Saturday the bridge that was being built actually had built-in trusses.

-“The cables are carrying the structure,” he said.
-“If it’s a cable-stayed bridge, somebody will ask the question: Why wouldn’t they start with building the pylon first, so they could connect it properly?”
+“It is a truss bridge with above deck truss elements which, from an engineering perspective, is very different than a cable-stayed bridge,” FIGG spokeswoman Cheryl Stopnick said in an email.

-Verrastro said these projects are constructed with “very specific sequencing” and phases.
-He said the lack of the central pier and cables was “no red flag at all.”
+Verrastro said there may have been enough support in place at the time.
+He said these projects are constructed with “very specific sequencing” and phases.

 “This was designed to support itself — that was the beauty of the design, I’m sure,” he said.
 “You didn’t need temporary supports.
 It saves money.
 It’s safer, because if you put temporary supports, you have to block the road and the traffic would be a mess and it would be in the way.
 So I’m sure that was all thought through.”

-Smitha, Duran’s uncle isn’t an engineer, but he’s convinced this tragedy could have been avoided.
+Smitha, Duran’s uncle, can’t help but believe that this tragedy could have been avoided.

 “This was a colossal failure of the system,” he said.
 “This was complete incompetence from the top … I want someone to step up and say, `The buck stops with me.”‘